spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   flux values.

 ``--soss_wave_grid_in``
-  This is a NIRISS-SOSS algorithm-specific parameter; filename or SossWaveGrid containing the wavelength grid used by ATOCA to model each pixel valid pixel of the detector.
+  This is a NIRISS-SOSS algorithm-specific parameter; filename or SossWaveGridModel containing the wavelength grid used by ATOCA to model each pixel valid pixel of the detector.
 If not given, the grid is determined based on an estimate of the flux (soss_estimate), the relative tolerance (soss_rtol) required on each pixel model and the maximum grid size (soss_max_grid_size).

 ``--soss_wave_grid_out``
-  This is a NIRISS-SOSS algorithm-specific parameter; filename to hold the wavelength grid calculated by ATOCA.
+  This is a NIRISS-SOSS algorithm-specific parameter; filename to hold the wavelength grid calculated by ATOCA, stored in a SossWaveGridModel.

 ``--soss_rtol``
   This is a NIRISS-SOSS algorithm-specific parameter; the relative tolerance needed on a